Contact Information:

 • As part of the study, the City held open houses where the public gave input about the needs of the Allentown community and commented on the proposed truck route alternatives.

-• Using the 2016 study as a starting point, the City will now prepare an environmental impact statement (EIS) which will take a more in-depth look at the truck route options identified in the 2016 study, and update the study’s findings to include today’s conditions, improved project understanding, and additional community input.
+• Winter 2023 – Using the 2016 study as a starting point, the City began preparing an environmental impact statement (EIS) which takes a more in-depth look at the truck route options identified in the 2016 study, updating that study’s findings to include current conditions, improved project understanding, and additional community input.

 Document Library and Helpful Links